This post may contain affiliate links. See my affiliate disclosure policy.

 • Coconut oil: This is my most-used oil in cooking because it is a healthy fat that does not burn under high heat.

-• Sea salt + ground black pepper: These spices help bring out the flavor in the sweet potatoes.
+• Sea salt + ground black pepper: Adding this helps bring out the flavor in the sweet potatoes.

 1. Preheat the oven to 425°F and line a rimmed baking sheet with parchment paper to avoid the noodles sticking to the sheet.

-2. Use a hand-held spiralizer, or invest in an appliance to spiralize the sweet potatoes.
-Once you’ve got a bowl of noodles, coat them in olive oil, sea salt and ground black pepper.
+2. Use a hand-held spiralizer to spiralize sweet potatoes.
+Once you have a bowl of noodles, coat them in olive oil, sea salt, and ground black pepper.

 Have you tried sweet potato noodles yet?
 Leave a comment and let me know how you like them and don’t forget to rate this recipe!